dbossap/dbos-performance/proposal_silicon.md

 #### Due to diversity in the cloud architecture of cloud providers different solutions are applied for respective cloud providers.

 In case of [Azure] and [GCP], load balancer is associated with each service instance.
 The client-ip is attached to load balancer as the frontend ip address.
-At any point in time, load balancer always forwards the traffic to primary with help of heath check prob and agent running on postgresql VMs
+At any point in time, load balancer always forwards the traffic to primary node with help of heath check prob and agent running on postgresql VMs

 - Cluster Setup